-Learn more about Whittier College's response to COVID-19 and plans for Fall 2020
+Learn more about Whittier College's plans for Fall 2020

 A guide for students regarding behavior that is essential to keep everyone healthy and safe

-This COVID-19 Student Code of Conduct remains effective as an addendum to the Whittier College Student Code of Conduct starting June 15, 2020 until otherwise noted by the College.
+This COVID-19 Student Code of Conduct remains effective as an addendum to the Whittier College Student Code of Conduct until otherwise noted by the College.
 The College reserves the right to update and make edits to this document to be in line with the guidance that comes from local, state, and national public health agencies as well as government officials.
 All updates to the document will be clearly noted with the date and posted on the College’s website.

-After the Student Health and Wellness Center has learned that a student has tested positive for COVID-19, staff will conduct additional contact tracing to determine if there was exposure to other members of our community so that they can take appropriate next steps to mitigate further spread of the virus.
+After the Student Health and Wellness Center has learned that a student has tested positive for COVID-19, staff may conduct additional contact tracing to determine if there was exposure to other members of our community so that they can take appropriate next steps to mitigate further spread of the virus.
 Consistent with federal and state laws governing patient confidentiality, the College will not share any patient’s private medical information other than to confirm that they are a residential or commuter student of the College.

-Failure to notify the Student Health and Wellness Center of a positive test will result in policy violation of “College Rules and Regulations” where the student will go through the Conduct Process and if found responsible, receive sanctions.
+Failure of any student to notify the Student Health and Wellness Center of a positive test will result in policy violation of “College Rules and Regulations” where the student will go through the Conduct Process and if found responsible, receive sanctions.
 Please know that students’ health, wellness and safety is the College’s top priority.
 All student conduct procedures will occur following the student’s full recovery.

 Failure to notify the Student Health and Wellness Center if you are symptomatic and awaiting COVID-19 test results may result in policy violation of College Rules and Regulations.